 #09 – Tips & tricks for designing and structuring your TeachCenter course (Part 3)

-better overview with labels & Bootstrap
+Better overview with text and media areas & Bootstrap

 Short description of the learning setting